stacksmith/cl-xcb/Readme.md

 # CL-XCB - WIP

+## Abstract

-This is an experimental, minimal set of CFFI bindings for XCB.
-Combined with Freetype2, just enough to output decent antialiased text for texty applications.
+This is an experimental, minimal set of CFFI bindings for XCB, with a specific purpose: combined with Freetype2, this library is just enough to output high-quality antialiased text for texty applications.

+It is surprisingly difficult to create simple user-interfaces with Common Lisp: Emacs is generally in the way of talking to the terminal, and most libraries for generating user interfaces are bloated, ugly, and often buggy.
+User interface toolkits impose a rigid structure that distorts the application, and the user interface often takes much more time and effort than the original problem being solved.

+It is the goal of this project to create a minimal infrastructure for building interfaces that make sense for Lisp applications.

 ## About XCB

 The underlying library, [XCB](https://xcb.freedesktop.org/), is a replacement for XLIB featuring a much smaller footprint, as well as greatly improved threading support, latency and extensibility.

+## Implemented:

+2019:
+* XCB interface, optional checked calls
+* Event processing with dispatch using generic functions;
+* Window registry, windows with backing store, xrender compositing;
+* Freetype font conversion, glyph trie

+Trial by fire: LEM front end - works.

 ## Requirements